 That is most definitely something to look out for!
 When was the first time you performed on stage?
 (Where and what was it?)

-Do you have any words of wisdom for people wanting to follow in the same footsteps as you?
+Do you have any advice for those aspiring to follow in your footsteps?

 Be sure to check out the next concert at The Phoenix in Inverness on Thursday, 5th June, at 11 p.m. as part of the Go North festival!
 It’s super worth seeing!